-As a result of their training as both eye surgeons and facial plastic surgeons, Drs.
-Worley and Hariri are truly cosmetic eyelid specialists.
+As a result of their training as both eye surgeons and facial plastic surgeons, our physician surgeons are truly cosmetic eyelid specialists.
 The eyes are the center of a persons facial identity and eyelid surgery is the most critical and meticulous type of facial plastic surgery.

 Baggy eyelids can be a result of several factors such as age, gravity, genetics and more.
 Major causes of baggy eyelids are the conditions dermatochalasis and ptosis, which causes an eyelid to droop.
 Ptosis and dermatochalasis can affect anyone and can cause difficulty with one’s vision.
 Fortunately, eyelid lifts (blepharoplasty) can help restore eyelids to achieve a more youthful, bright-eyed appearance and to reverse the effects of aging and ptosis.